MiaoPasss/MiaoPass-Hexo-Blog/source/_posts/Unity摄像头参数.md

 ## Occlusion Culling(遮挡剔除):
 Occlusion culling is a process which prevents Unity from performing rendering calculations for GameObjects that are completely hidden from view (occluded) by other GameObjects, for example if they are behind walls. (https://docs.unity.cn/Manual/OcclusionCulling.html)

+* Unity can bake static GameObjects (does not move at runtime) into the occlusion culling data as a Static Occluder and/or a Static Occludee.
+* Unity cannot bake dynamic GameObjects into the occlusion culling data.
+A dynamic GameObject can be an occludee at runtime, but it cannot be an occluder.

 ## Allow HDR(渲染高动态色彩画面):
 Enables High Dynamic Range rendering for this camera.